 At Tongariro National Park Village, this little house.
 It was very very clean, everything was super organized and there were instructions to everything everywhere.
 From the kitchen window, we had a gorgeous view of Mount Ngauruhoe.
 The only downside of it is the lack of internet.

-In Auckland, we stayed here first.
+we stayed here first.
 It’s on the North Shore, it had great fiber internet, the most amazing shower and it was very clean.
 We were staying on the ground floor and Bryce and his family were on the floor above us, so it had the usual kids’ noise.
 It has a trampoline and swing, so my kids had loads of fun there.
 Bryce also brought us freshly baked cheese scones, it was very very nice of him.
+Unfortunately, this house is no longer available.

 The second Auckland home was this one, in Swanson.
 It’s got the prettiest views of Auckland we’ve ever seen, and it has an amazing number of books, games, and DVDs.
 It’s also got a telescope, binoculars and all kinds of fun for everyone.
 We could see owls, a kiwi fruit tree and lots of fun stuff BUT it was dirty, it really needed some nice and deep clean.
 And it’s also got loads of mosquitoes.
 Oh, man, my kids are all full of mosquito bites.
 They do provide a bug spray, which we used, but it wasn’t enough.